uktrade/lite-api/README.md

 To digitally sign documents `endsesive` requires the OS library swig to be installed.
 To install run `sudo apt-get install swig;`

-A p12 file is also required as specified with CERTIFICATE_PATH & CERTIFICATE_PASSWORD.
+A p12 file is also required.
+Please see https://uktrade.atlassian.net/wiki/spaces/ILT/pages/1390870733/PDF+Document+Signing

 ## Documentation